-- The student will be able to develop an understanding of the concepts of youth, gender and identity and their interface. - The student will be able to get an exposure to the psychophysical aspects of a particular age-group. - The student will be able to understand the nuances of the personality and identity.
+- The student will be able to develop an understanding of the concepts of youth, gender and identity and their interface. - The student will be able to get an exposure to the psychophysical aspects of a particular age-group. - The student will be able to understand the nuances of the personality and identity. - The student will be able to correlate the impact of age, gender and society itself.

-1. Baron, R.A., Byrne, D. & Bhardwaj.
+- Baron, R.A., Byrne, D. & Bhardwaj.
 G (2010).
 Social Psychology (12th Ed).
-New Delhi: Pearson.

-- 1. Berk, L. E. (2010).
+New Delhi: Pearson. - Berk, L. E. (2010).
 Child Development (9th Ed.).
-New Delhi: Prentice Hall. - 2.
-Brown, B. B., R. Larson, & T. S. Saraswathi.
+New Delhi: Prentice Hall.

+- Brown, B. B., R. Larson, & T. S. Saraswathi.
 (2002).
 The world's youth: Adolescence in eight regions of the globe.
-New York: Cambridge University Press. - 3.
-Rew, L. (2005).
+New York: Cambridge University Press. - Rew, L. (2005).
 Adolescent health: A multidisciplinary approach to theory, research and intervention.
 Sage.

-Subject Code HS 103 Subject Title Profession nal Commi unicati on LTP 202 Credit 3 Subject Category AEC Year 1 st Semester 1
+Subject Code HS 103 Subject Title Profession ial Commi unicati on LTP 202 Credit 3 Subject Category AEC Year 1 st Semester 1